Sonnet 405

 Oft bolstered more by voiced tenacity

-Of tenets held, that they not be impugned.
+Of tenets held—that they by choice be true.

-For what of hope where one sees black, one white;
+For what of hope when one sees black, one white;

 ©Loubert S Suddaby.
 All Rights Reserved.